2021 Will Eisner Graphic Novel Grants for Libraries Recipients Announced

 American Library Association

-The Will Eisner Graphic Novel Grants for Libraries consists of three annual grants given in two categories.
-This year two libraries have been selected to receive the Will Eisner Graphic Novel Growth Grants – these provide support to a library that would like to expand its existing graphic novel services and programs.
-The Will Eisner Graphic Novel Innovation Grant provides support to a library for the initiation of a graphic novel service, program or initiative.
+The Will Eisner Graphic Novel Grants for Libraries consists of three annual grants given in two categories: two Growth Grants and one Innovation Grant.
+The Will Eisner Graphic Novel Growth Grants provide support to libraries that would like to expand their existing graphic novel services and programs.
+The Will Eisner Graphic Novel Innovation Grant provides support to a library to initiate a graphic novel service, program or initiative.

 About The Will and Ann Eisner Family Foundation

 The Will and Ann Eisner Family Foundation fosters innovation and creativity in graphic literature, sequential art and comics.
 It encourages others to continue and build upon the legacy of Will Eisner, who broke new ground in the development of visual narrative and the language of comics.
 Will Eisner is best known for being the creator of The Spirit comic, for developing comics for education and training, and for writing the first modern graphic novel.
 For more information about Will Eisner visit www.willeisner.com.

 About the Graphic Novels and Comics Round Table

 The Graphic Novels and Comics Round Table of the American Library Association is dedicated to supporting library staff in all aspects of engaging with graphic novels and comics, including collection development, programming, and advocacy.
 For more information connect with GNCRT on Facebook: ALA Graphic Novels & Comics Round Table; Twitter: @libcomix; Instagram: @libcomix; or the GNCRT ALA Connect page.

 Established in 1876, the American Library Association (ALA) is a non-profit 501(c)(3) organization created to provide leadership for the development, promotion, and improvement of library and information services and the profession of librarianship in order to enhance learning and ensure access to information for all.